-The Earth has moved into the Autumn season, gravity is working perfectly, and Mother Nature is obeying all the signs.
+The Earth has moved into autumn, gravity is working perfectly, and Mother Nature is obeying all the signs.
 Autumn light gets more golden, days get shorter and leaves begin to fall from trees.

 "When the last leaf comes off the tree, I've won," said Carson City resident Don Hataway.

-Chiyo Peterson Garceau doesn’t just rake her yard, she embraces modern leave fighting tools and vacuums her lawn.
+Chiyo Peterson Garceau, also of Carson City, doesn't just rake her yard, she embraces modern leaf-fighting tools and vacuums her lawn.

-Of course, all this raking does bring about the question of what to do with the debris nature scatters about your yard.
+Of course, all this raking does bring about the question of what to do with the debris nature scatters about the yard.

-You could make mulch by throwing leaves, dirt and any other thing that will decompose into a bin and wait for winter to mash it together for Spring fertilizer.
-You could put them on your flower beds and let them turn themselves into fertilizer.
+Residents could make mulch by throwing leaves, dirt and any other thing that will decompose into a bin and wait for winter to mash it together for spring fertilizer.
+Leaves could be put on a flower bed and be left to turn into fertilizer.

-Or you could just bag it all up and leave it for the Carson City Street Operations Department to pick up.
+Or they could be bagged up and left for the Carson City Street Operations Department.

-The street department is conducting its annual fall clean up to help residents rid themselves of the leaves and limbs that come with autumn Last year city crews hauled about 40 trucks worth of debris to the dump in their attempt to help the city stay clean, Flansberg said.
+The street department is conducting its annual fall clean up to help residents rid themselves of the leaves and limbs that come with fall.
+Last year, city crews hauled about 40 trucks worth of debris to the dump in an attempt to help the city stay clean, Flansberg said.

-City crewmen will work their way through the city starting Monday at 7 a.m.
-Leaves must be bagged and limbs must be less than six feet long and tied in bundles so crews can throw them onto trucks.
-There is no specific day or time when the crews will swing by your house, so have everything ready and on the curb Monday.
-If your house is missed, call the street department at 887-2345 early Friday and a truck will be sent to your address.
-There you have it, a simple way to get rid of your fall rubbish that’s probably much easier than making mulch.
+City crewmen will work their way through the city starting at 7 a.m.
+Monday.
+Leaves must be bagged, and limbs must be less than 6 feet long and tied in bundles so crews can throw them onto trucks.
+There is no specific day or time when the crews will swing by streets, so residents are encouraged to have everything ready and on the curb Monday.
+If residents find that their homes was missed, they should call the street department at 887-2345 early Friday and a truck will be sent.

-If none of the above options appeal to you, you could look at this fall ritual as a waste of time.
-Author Robert Fulgham, who wrote “All I Really Need to Know I Learned in Kindergarten” wrote in that book his desire to leave leaves alone.
+If none of the above options are appealing, you could look at this fall ritual as a waste of time.
+Author Robert Fulgham, who wrote "All I Really Need to Know I Learned in Kindergarten," noted his desire to leave leaves alone.

 "Leaves have been falling down for thousands of years.
 And the earth did pretty well before rakes and people," Fulgham wrote.
 "Old Mother Nature put the leaves where she wanted them, and they made more earth.
 We need more earth."

-He wrote that why he enjoyed the way leaves looked on the ground, most people, including those who write gardening magazines, do not.
+He wrote that while he enjoyed the way leaves looked on the ground, most people, including those who write gardening magazines, do not.